t-hanafin/curriculum/foundations/javascript_basics/clean_code.md

 Consider the following two snippets of JavaScript:

-This is ugly and hard to read code:
+This code is ugly and hard to read:

 ~~~javascript
 const x =